meetvivek/PYTHON-PROJECTS/Basics or Fundamentals/README.md

 2. **Caesar Cipher**: Experience the art of encryption with the Python-based Caesar Cipher, where messages are encoded and decoded using a shift-based algorithm, adding an extra layer of security to your communication while delving into the fascinating world of cryptography.

 3. **Calculator**: Empower your mathematical prowess with the Python Calculator, a versatile tool that allows users to perform basic arithmetic operations effortlessly, offering a user-friendly interface and enhancing productivity in everyday calculations.

+4. **Guess The Number**: Guess the Number is a Python-based game where players attempt to guess a randomly generated number within a specified range.
+With options to choose between easy and hard difficulty levels, players can enjoy a challenging yet fun experience while honing their guessing skills.

-4. **More Projects**: More projects will be added soon!
+5. **More Projects**: More projects will be added soon!

 Feel free to explore each project to understand basic Python concepts in action.